trinadhatmuri/Olist_Ecommerce_Sales_Analysis/README.md

 This project simulates a real-world business solution that can be used by stakeholders to monitor key business KPIs and identify improvements across operations, logistics and sales strategy.

+The powerBI dashboard can be found here.

+The dataset used can be downloaded <a href="https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce">here</a>